selvakumar-suyambulingam/short-url/README.md

 After starting the application, you can access the Swagger API documentation at http://localhost:3000/api.

+## API Example Requests and Responses

+The file named api-examples.json in the root directory contains sample requests and responses for the API, serving as a quick reference to understand the API's functionality and structure.

 ## Further Enhancements
 - Code
+  - Extensive test cases
   - JSON logging
   - Efficient URL shortening algorithm to avoid collisions
   - Custom logging